Joseph Bryan (publisher)

 Joseph Bryan (August 13, 1845 – November 20, 1908) was an American publisher and industrialist from Richmond, Virginia.
 He was associated with the development of Richmond’s newspaper industry and later business ventures in manufacturing.
 Bryan owned the Richmond Daily Times, which was later consolidated into the Richmond Times-Dispatch.
 His family remained involved in journalism and education in Virginia during the twentieth century.

 Early life and education

 Bryan was born at Eagle Point in Gloucester County, Virginia, on August 13, 1845, to John Randolph Bryan and Elizabeth Tucker Coalter Bryan.
-He attended the Episcopal High School in Alexandria and later studied at the University of Virginia.
+He attended the Episcopal High School in Alexandria and later studied at the University of Virginia where he was a brother of the Phi Kappa Psi Fraternity.
 During the American Civil War, he served in the Confederate partisan unit known as Mosby’s Rangers.

 Career

 After the war, Bryan practiced law and invested in industrial businesses in Richmond.
 In 1887, he purchased the Richmond Daily Times from businessman Lewis Ginter.
 Under his ownership, the paper expanded its circulation and influence in the Richmond area.
 It later merged with other publications to form the Richmond Times-Dispatch.

 Bryan also held interests in several manufacturing and transportation firms in the city, contributing to Richmond’s economic recovery after the Civil War.
+He owned the Richmond Locomotive Works, which had more than 3,000 employees and made as many 200 locomotives a year.
+He sold the business in 1900, but remained its CEO.